Computation of Greeks under rough Volterra stochastic volatility models using the Malliavin calculus approach: Introduction

 \section{Introduction}

 Sensitivity measures or Greeks are essential tools in hedging financial derivatives.
-Given a financial derivative or a portfolio with derivatives, Greeks measure the impact on its price due to changes in the different parameters on which it depends.
-In the simple case of \cite{BlackScholes73} model, for plain vanilla options, closed-form formulas can be easily obtained.
-But once one departs from this simple case, that is, for more complex derivatives or for more complex models for the underlying securities, no closed-form formulas are available and the use of Monte Carlo simulations is needed.
-Due to the fact that numerical computation of Greeks involve the numerical computation of derivatives, procedures are complicated and slow.
+Given a financial derivative or a portfolio with derivatives, Greeks measure the impact on its price as a result of changes in the different parameters on which it depends.
+In the simple case of \cite{BlackScholes73} model, for plain vanilla options, closed-form formulas can easily be obtained.
+But once one departs from this simple case, that is, for more complex derivatives or for more complex models for the underlying securities, no closed-form formulas are available, and the use of Monte Carlo simulations is needed.
+Due to the fact that numerical computation of Greeks involves the numerical computation of derivatives, procedures are complicated and slow.

 The application of Malliavin calculus techniques, concretely, the so-called, integration by parts formula, see \cite{Fournie99} and \cite{Fournie01}, improved dramatically the efficiency in terms of computational time required for the numerical computation of Greeks, specially for discontinuous payoffs.
 For surveys of the Malliavin Calculus technique under the Black-Scholes framework see \cite{Montero03} or Chapter 6 in \cite{Nualart06}.